 The following months were extremely difficult.
 I struggled heavily with old thought patterns, bad habits, undoing harmful social conditioning, and relentlessly questioning myself, my choices, and my desires.
 The underlying depression that never truly went away came back with a vengeance and everyday was a battle to get out of bed.
 This time though, I didn’t have to ask Joel to hide his gun.
 But the thought lingered in the back of my mind

-I was having a full-on fucking existential crisis.
+I was having a complete existential crisis.
 Or, quarter-life crisis if you’re not into new-age stuff.
 I had everything I “needed” – a safe home, plenty of food, a loving family and partner, financial support and stability.
 But no purpose.
 Actually, Mark Manson said this in his book: “Our crisis is no longer material; it’s existential, it’s spiritual.”
 Unlike previous years, I made sure to be aware of what I was even battling, why I was dealing with it, and whether I needed to either tear shit down in my head, simply rearrange, or both.
 That was what made this time with depression different – I was actually sitting with the issues, observing them, and figuring out why they were there and how I could reconstruct my mind to make it how I want.
 THAT is what made all the difference.
 I wanted to learn my lessons in real-time, rather than a year or two later.
 I was done being a ghost.

 I allowed myself the space to heal, unlearn, relearn, and discover.
 So that meant that I had to be painfully honest with myself.
 I needed to acknowledge my deeply embedded guilty conscience, ego, outdated goals that were severely holding me back, crippling fear of what others thought of me, a non-existent throat chakra, and daily panic about what the hell my purpose is on this earth.
 But I felt so guilty about everything I did.
 What I wanted to eat, wear, do.
 About taking a break from Japanese class, changing my career goals, not being productive enough.
 Guilt and fear were the pillars that upheld every other destructive element.
 “I feel guilty about this because I’m afraid of…” After a ton of practice, I gradually stopped fueling the Feedback Loop from Hell which was feeling anxious because I was anxious, guilty because I was guilty, angry because I was angry.
 I began speaking to myself in a vastly different manner, so instead of being even subconsciously degrading I began embracing and accepting what I really wanted.